Information for the new shooter

 Time Commitments:

-Sign-up starts at 9:00am, there is a shooters meeting to go over safety rules, announcements and then break up into Posse's of 8-10 shooters each, with shooting beginning at about 10:00am.
+Sign-up starts at 9:00am, there is a shooters meeting to go over safety rules at 9:30, announcements and then break up into Posse's of 8-20 shooters each, with shooting beginning at 10:00am.
 The matches usually last about 5 - 6 hours, yet this depends on the number of stages, the number of shooters and how fast each posse proceeds through the stages.
 It is not unheard of to get home from a match at 2:00pm.
+Often a group will go out after for Lunch / Dinner to a local eatery.

 Lunch:

-At the Renton range a lunch break is scheduled in usually after shooting approx. half the stages.
-It is best to bring water and a lunch with you to the range.
-There is no drinking water at the site and lunch is provided only occasionally.
+At the Renton range, it is best to bring water and a lunch with you to the range.
+There is no drinking water at the site and lunch is rarely provided.
+Refreshments and snacks are available for sale back at the club house once it opens.

 Ammunition Requirements